Plank exercise: This is how long you should hold a plank for

 Introducing the timeless plank exercise: a cornerstone of core training renowned for its ability to strengthen and define the abdominal muscles.
 But the question stands, how long should you hold a plank to reap its full benefits?

-While planking may seem deceptively simple—a static position requiring no movement—it engages multiple muscle groups simultaneously, making it a powerhouse exercise for building core strength and enhancing overall stability, in other words, one of the best ab workouts.
+Planking may seem deceptively simple—a static position requiring no movement—yet it engages multiple muscle groups simultaneously, making it a powerhouse exercise for building core strength and enhancing overall stability.
+There is no doubt that this exercise is one of the best ab workouts you can do.

 Beyond sculpting your abs, the plank targets key muscle groups including the shoulders, chest, lower back, quads, and glutes.
 Its versatility and effectiveness have cemented its place in fitness routines worldwide, from beginner workouts to elite athlete training regimens.